The Clifton Suspension Bridge as it was first imagined by Isambard Kingdom Brunel, the Project Engineer, in 1831.

 The Bristol Homeopathic Hospital joined a number of healthcare buildings in the Redland area of Bristol, including the Orthopaedic Hospital for Crippled Children, pictured here in 1908.

 The Bristol Homeopathic Hospital first opened its doors in 1925.
-It was funded by Walter Melville Wills, and officially opened by Edward VII, Prince of Wales.
+It was funded by Walter Melville Wills, and officially opened by Princess Helena Victoria.
+Edward, Prince of Wales had laid the foundation stone in 1921.
 We’re lucky enough to have the trowel he used during the ceremony in the Portland Centre office!

 Although it’s most commonly referred to under its principal name, the Bristol Homeopathic Hospital is also known as the Bruce Melville Wills Memorial, in tribute to Wills’ son who died in the Great War.